d3x0r/STFRPhysics/math/TheNotBang.md

 Conversely, emitted from a narrow, tall space, with a fast clock, with the same physical dimensions emits a blue shifted signal, which a slower clock, and wider, shorter space will see as blue shifted (compressed in space, across a shorter counted time).

-In the above image, consider the spatial displacemnets (white circles) as the effective gravity of galaxies, and from the center a photon is emitted, which does not interact with anything, but follows its own geodesics.
+In the above image, consider the spatial displacements (white circles) as the effective gravity of galaxies, and from the center a photon is emitted, which does not interact with anything, but follows its own geodesics.
-The average displacment of space increases as a emitted photon passes past galaxies from the center (relative to 0 in flat space), is greater and greater
+The average displacement of space increases as a emitted photon passes past galaxies from the center (relative to 0 in flat space), is greater and greater

 (Only a certain portion of flat to curved space can really be considered... the further away from some relative origin or some relative point, the greater the effective displacement.
-This additional shove on the curvature of the space may seem cumulative and resembele dark energy; but the displacement does not shove other displacments (rather they are actually attracted to each other because of the gradient of spaces).
-It's more that from a relative perspective of emission, vs the displaced space that matters; the spatial displacment measured in the opposite direction will also be a net positive dispalcment from its relative flat space coordinates.)
+This additional shove on the curvature of the space may seem cumulative and resemble dark energy; but the displacement does not shove other displacments (rather they are actually attracted to each other because of the gradient of spaces).
+It's more that from a relative perspective of emission, vs the displaced space that matters; the spatial displacement measured in the opposite direction will also be a net positive dispalcement from its relative flat space coordinates.)

 One might call light photons corpuscular; running in little tubes that generally get stretched more and more; end up covering more effective flat space than they should, thereby making them red shifted.